Making a personal injury claim against Winn Dixie stores – 3 things you need to know.

 It is not enough that you just fell.
 If you’re not able to identify what caused you to fall, you will not be able to prove your case.
 I can’t tell you how many times I’ve met with people who were severely injured and I ask them, why did you fall?
 And they respond, “I don’t know.”
 Sorry, no attorney will be able to help you if you don’t know why you fell.

 Even though you may be embarrassed, you have to report the incident.
-Take the store manager to the area, so her the problem, fill out an accident report.
+Take the store manager to the area, show her the problem, fill out an accident report.
 Be sure to a copy of the accident report.
 Get the names of all store employees that dealt with you.
 Also, if there were any witnesses to the event; get their names and contact information.
 Again, all this information goes to supporting your burden of proof.

 If you are able, ask the store manager to take photos of the area before it is cleaned up or you take photos yourself.
 Most folks have cameras or video on their phones.
 Also, ask the store manager to save any video of the area in question.